Disciplinary measures

 c) The use of psychedelic drugs, including other drugs which may have psychedelic effects such as nitrous oxide ('laughing gas')

-d) Alcohol consumption during lectures
+d) Alcohol consumption during lectures and exams

 e) Staying overnight at DTU